Can we ALL agree that one off initiatives won’t change a lifetime of conscious or unconscious biases?

 And there was a better way

-When throw your budget into initiatives that don’t have clear return on investments
+When throwing your budget into initiatives that don’t have a clear return on investments

-The thing that has you bouncing around provider to provider
+The thing that has you bouncing around from provider to provider

 Trying to find a magic pill